GoogleCloudPlatform/professional-services-data-validator/README.md

 ```
 #### Generate Table Partitions for Large Table Row Validations

-(Note: This is only supported for Oracle and Postgres connections.)

 When performing row validations, Data Validation Tool brings each row into memory and can run into MemoryError.
 Below is the command syntax for generating table partitions in order to perform row validations on large tables to alleviate MemoryError.
 Each partition contains a range of primary key(s) and the ranges of keys across partitions are distinct.
 The partitions have nearly equal number of rows.
 See *Primary Keys* section

 The command generates and stores multiple YAML configs that represent chunks of the large table using filters (`WHERE primary_key(s) >= X AND primary_key(s) < Y`).
 You can then run the configs in the directory serially (or in parallel in multiple containers, VMs) with the `data-validation configs run --config-dir PATH` command as described [here](https://github.com/GoogleCloudPlatform/professional-services-data-validator#yaml-configuration-files).

 The command takes the same parameters as required for `Row Validation` *plus* a few parameters to support partitioning.
-Single and multiple primary keys are supported and keys can be of any indexable type.
+Single and multiple primary keys are supported and keys can be of any indexable type, except for date and timestamp type.
 A parameter used in earlier versions, ```partition-key``` is no longer supported.

 ```
 data-validation (--verbose or -v) (--log-level or -ll) generate-table-partitions